RPeschke/pyHDL/readme.md

 );
 ```

-The consuming entity gets translated into the following VHDL:
+The consuming entity is translated into the following VHDL:

 ```VHDL
 entity axiPrint is